eryjus/century-os/JOURNAL.md

 I have completed the fundamental PMM initialization given all the information I have mined so far.
 I still have the video buffer and the modules to map, but I am not yet prepared for this.
 I am going to commit these changes to the public repo and figure out what to work on next.

+I think the next order of business will be to print out the greeting.
+Since I am already in graphics mode from the boot loader, I will need to "paint" the characters on the screen.
+I have already included the system font in the loader binary, so I just need to know the frame buffer address.
+Thankfully, I have the frame buffer data in the multiboot data.
+So, I need to extract this data from the loader, and allocate the frames in the PMM as part of the PMM initialization.
+Finally, I will be able to paint a greeting on the screen (one pixel at a time).

+**2018-06-13**

+Today I was able to get the frame buffer to clear, setting the background to blue.
+The next things to collect are the functions that will write the greeting on the screen and output that greeting.

+The greeting is completed, so I will commit publicly again.